 College Prep program with selected general courses

 Some students who will finish with a college prep diploma may benefit from the slower pace early in their high school coursework.
 For this reason, a few freshmen and sophomores may be granted permission to take a limited number of general courses.
-As with enrollment in the general diploma program, current BJA students may be recommended for these courses by the director of academic advising based on the student’s academic record and standardized scores, teacher evaluations, and parent requests.
+As with enrollment in the general diploma program, current BJA students may be recommended for these courses by an academic advisor based on the student’s academic record and standardized scores, teacher evaluations, and parent requests.
 Enrollment in the general course must be approved by the academic office.